 I’m always on the lookout for examples, both good and bad, of leadership in action.
+In this example a lack of respect demonstrated bad leadership.
 I was checking out at the grocery store the other day and a clerk had just opened a new register.
 As I started unloading my basket he told me that the overhead monitor seemed to be out of service but that he had called for a manager to come take a look at it.
-He’d still be able to check me out, I just couldn’t see the prices as he rung up my items.
+He would still be able to check me out, I just couldn’t see the prices as he rung up my items.
 OK, fair enough.
 Then his supervisor arrived.
 When he explained what was going on her first response was, “Well, did you turn it on?”
 While not spoken, the word “Dummy” at the end of the question was clearly implied by her tone of voice.
 My checker kept his composure better than I could have and replied that he had.
 She then told him that he should move to a different lane.
 In the meantime we had already begun checking items from my cart.
-To clarify the instruction he asked, “You mean after this customer, right?”
-Her response was, and I’m not kidding, “Duh, of course!” spoken with as much sarcasm as she could muster.
+To clarify the instruction he asked, “You mean after this customer, right” Her response was, and I’m not kidding, “Duh, of course!” spoken with as much sarcasm as she could muster.
 The real kicker?
 My checker wasn’t some kid fresh off the street.
 We were on a military base and my checker was a middle-aged combat veteran.
 The checker and I had a short discussion about leadership as we rang up the groceries and he told me about some great leaders he’d worked for; his current supervisor obviously didn’t rank high on that list.

 I thought about that episode on the way home.
 Why would a supervisor treat one of her employees with such blatant disrespect, especially in front of a customer?
 If this were an isolated incident it wouldn’t be too bad.
 But unfortunately there seems to be no shortage of bad bosses, especially on the front lines.
 Although this is certainly an extreme example, more subtle instances of disrespect are easy to miss.
 Habitually being late to meetings with subordinates sends the message that your time is more valuable than theirs.
 Cutting people off in mid-sentence to get your point across gives the impression that your point is obviously more important.
 Disregarding cultural norms in a multi-cultural environment (or not bothering to learn the cultural norms in the first place) is seen as arrogance and disrespect.